prividentity/PrivateIdentity-Oldd/Enroll-Endpoint.md

 ### Enroll Endpoint

-To enroll a user, we take as input the PII Data which is a set of tag/value pairs (any tag, such as an ID number or GUID is acceptable; this does not need be PII) and the feature vectors used for training given as input under the “PII” and “features” fields respectively.
-Using a Global UUID a new identity is created in the persistent engine corresponding to the PII provided.
+To enroll a user, we take the users Enrollment Data which is a set of tag/value pairs (any tag, such as an ID number or GUID is acceptable).
+Using a Global UUID a new identity is created in the persistent engine corresponding to the enrollment data provided.

 The api_key parameter must be available in request payload, in string value.